sampsyo/home/_posts/2026-05-26-buildingblocks.md

 2. There exist large classes of bugs with similar root causes.
 3. Some languages lead to a higher frequency of these bug classes than other languages.
 4. We should therefore see these bugs as the "fault" of the language, not the programmer.
-5. Languages that are "harder to use" but dramatically reduce the frequency of these bugs may be worth it.
+5. Languages that are harder to use but dramatically reduce the frequency of these bugs may be worth it.

 In the original report, this "Building Blocks" argument was about C.
 But I believe the same reasoning applies to Verilog.